LaykenV/pokemon-battle-app/README.md

 ## Objectives

-The main motivation for this work was to design and deploy an application that myself and others could enjoy while also showcasing my software engineering skills.
+My main motivation for this work was to design and deploy an application that myself and others could enjoy while also showcasing my software engineering skills.

 ## Built with